-The Deep Approach to Learning.
-Achieving a college degree can provide valuable intrinsic rewards such as being more educated and enlightened in learning about the physical universe and metaphysical concepts, and it can provide extrinsic rewards, i.e. finding a satisfying career and all the benefits there entailed.
+Achieving a college degree can provide valuable intrinsic rewards such as being more educated and knowledgeable.
+And it can provide extrinsic rewards, such as finding a lasting career.

 The Surface Approach learners are primarily interested in passing their courses; the Strategic Approach learners are primarily interested in getting the highest grades, and not necessarily learning the material; the Deep Approach learners are primarily interested in actually learning the material and not necessarily getting high grades.

 Those who practice the Deep Approach have been shown in the research to go on and lead the most successful careers after college.
 Among the graduates that Dr. Bain interviewed was comedian and television personality Stephen Colbert, host of The Colbert Report on Comedy Central, who commented that “You have to embrace the bomb”, meaning, don’t let failure reshape who you are, but rather embrace your mistakes.